 Morro Bay has an active sea otter population year-round.
 They tend to stick close to shore making for excellent, and safe, viewing.
 Near South T-Pier, along the Harbor Walk, and next to Target Rock are some of the most popular spots to spy these Morro Bay sea’lebrities.
 You can help to keep the population healthy by not creating any disturbances – if the otters change a behavior or swim away, you’re too close.
-Be sure to visit in the spring for all the otter pup cuteness!
+Pupping occur throughout the year, with peak period of pupping October - January, and a secondary peak in March and April.
+Be sure to visit during these peaks for all the otter pup cuteness!

 Under the surface

 Lots of creatures call the bay home, and the majority of them reside just under the surface.
 The tide pools in North Morro Bay are a great place to observe these aquatic creatures up close without causing them any harm.
 For a more active experience, take a paddleboard or kayak nature tour with one of the rental companies.
 Local guides will show you exactly where to look and what you’re looking at.
 You can also see and learn more about all the most common species online with this web guide.

 Throughout the year a variety of whales swim off the coast of Morro Bay.
 Although sometimes visible from our beaches, a whale watching tour is the best way to experience these giants.
 Tours depart from the Embarcadero daily.